ArnoCan/epyunit/README.md

 * RELEASE: 00.00.00x - Pre-Alpha: Extraction of the features from hard-coded application into a reusable package.

 * RELEASE: 00.01.00x - Alpha: Completion of basic features.

 * RELEASE: 00.02.00x - Alpha: Completion of features, stable interface.

 * RELEASE: 00.03.00x - Beta: Accomplish test cases for medium to high complexity.

 * RELEASE: 00.04.00x - Production: First production release.
-Estimated number of UnitTests := 100.
+Estimated number of UnitTests := 1000.

 * RELEASE: 00.05.00x - Production: Various performance enhancements.

+* RELEASE: 00.06.00x - Production: Security review.

 * RELEASE: >         - Production: Stable and compatible continued development.

-**Current Release: 00.01.014 - Alpha:**
+**Current Release: 00.02.000 - Alpha:**

+First release where contained parts are pre-beta after finally passing intense testing - >590(CLI) / >730(Eclipse).
+Still a few basic interfaces to be added to the API.

 Major Changes:

-* Fixes.
+* Common bug fixes.

-* The most may already work on Mac-OS and MS-Windows and others too, but due to priorities for now tested and released for Linux.
-Others are following soon.
+* Tested now and released on: Linux(Fedora), Mac-OS(SnowLeopard), Cygwin, and Windows7, but for now still alpha.

 * The documents are mostly complete, but still in review.

-* Adapted structure for debug and unit test of multiple programming languages.

 * Added tests.

 Current test status:

 **ATTENTION**: Some of the tests involve the remote debug feature of PyDev/Eclipse, thus require a running local RemoteDebugServer, see manuals.

-* UnitTests: >590(CLI)/730(Eclipse)
+* UnitTests: >600(CLI)/700(Eclipse)

-* Use-Cases as UnitTests: >45
+* Use-Cases as UnitTests: >140

-**Total**: >770
+**Total**: >800